ankitbtanna/ankitbtanna/CoverLetter.md

 I also led the Advanced Angular Training program to help various projects scale up their existing developers' skills.
 I redesigned and evaluated Angular courses covering topics from basic concepts to advanced techniques like HTTPClient, RxJS, Advanced TypeScript, Routing, and SOLID principles.

 ### **Professional Visibility**
-I provided technology solutions focused on structuring, managing, and implementing complex solutions.
 I have modernized systems, leveraging emerging technologies important to clients such as Progressive Web Apps, accessibility testing, and emerging architecture patterns.
 I also participated in a Design Thinking workshop with an oil and gas client, where I proposed a Voice controlled UI interface.
-My contributions led to the incorporation of two major features in their product roadmap: a geofencing feature and voice-controlled UI for web applications.
-My expertise in this area led to recognition as a developer for both Web and KIOSK, with appreciation shared by oil and gas clients.
+My contributions led to the incorporation a feature in their product roadmap: voice-controlled UI for web applications.
+My expertise in this area led to recognition as a developer for both Web, with appreciation shared by oil and gas clients.

 With my technical expertise, proven mentorship abilities, I am confident I can make a significant contribution to your team.